Friday, July 27, 2012

 Lawrie is a fan of the little Hamburger Sliders.

-We haven't tried any of the pork dishes as yet.
+We haven't tried any of the pork dishes yet.
 But I'm sure that Vivian's Miami friend did a great job teaching her how to cook pork.

-Me, I'm just glad she listened to her friends' advice.
+We're glad she listened to her friends' advice.
 "Open a restaurant."

 The Famous Fries!